-However, regardless of the format, one-way interviews allow recruiting teams to interview potentially hundreds of candidates overnight without ever having to schedule an interview.
+However, regardless of the format, virtual interviews allow recruiting teams to interview potentially hundreds of candidates overnight without ever having to schedule an interview.
 This innovative approach allows recruiters to automate most of the interview stage of the hiring process, the longest part of the hiring cycle.

 And of course, when choosing the format for your on-demand interviews, you want the best for your business.
 That brings us back to the debate of video vs. phone interviews.
 Which is right for your business?

 To answer that question, we’ll need to look at some key factors.
 These include whether the format can handle high-volume hiring, create consistency, and is widely accessible.
 So, let’s take a look at how they compare.